Protein targeting: Chloroplasts

 Chloroplasts are similar to mitochondria in that they contain their own DNA for production of some of their components.
 However, the majority of their proteins are obtained via post-translational translocation and arise from nuclear genes.
 Proteins may be targeted to several sites of the chloroplast depending on their sequences such as the outer envelope, inner envelope, stroma, thylakoid lumen, or the thylakoid membrane.
+Proteins are targeted to Thylakoids by mechanisms related to Bacterial Protein Translocation.
 Proteins targeted to the envelope of chloroplasts usually lack cleavable sorting sequence and are laterally displaced via membrane sorting complexes.
 General import for the majority of preproteins requires translocation from the cytosol through the Toc and Tic complexes located within the chloroplast envelope.
 Where Toc is an abbreviation for the translocase of the outer chloroplast envelope and Tic is the translocase of the inner chloroplast envelope.
 There is a minimum of three proteins that make up the function of the Toc complex.
 Two of which, referred to as Toc159 and Toc34, are responsible for the docking of stromal import sequences and both contain GTPase activity.
 The third known as Toc 75, is the actual translocation channel that feeds the recognized preprotein by Toc159/34 into the chloroplast.